sal55/langs/compilec.md

 ### The Preprocessor

 I'll get this out of the way early.
 This is a huge obstacle to get over, which you find in few other languages.
 It took me a month to get something passable, but there are plenty of examples it won't compile or produces different results from the main compilers.
-It makes accurate reporting of errors much harder.
+It also makes accurate reporting of errors much harder.

 Some examples follow.